-Police say as many as 10 people were involved in the rape October 24 in a dimly lit alley outside Richmond High School, where a homecoming dance was taking place.
+Police said as many as 10 people were involved in the rape in a dimly lit back alley at the school, while another 10 people watched without calling 911.

-Authorities say the attack lasted for more than two hours.
-The victim was taken to the hospital in critical condition, and was released Wednesday.
+The victim was taken to the hospital in critical condition, but was released Wednesday.